DecisionsDev/odm-docker-kubernetes/contrib/monitor/opentelemetry/README.md

  ```

 You can also utilize the [otel-collector.yaml](./otel-collector.yaml) file we used for this tutorial by applying it with:
+The OpenShift documentation is installing Jaeger in the **tracing-system** project.
+If you install Jaeger elsewhere, don't forget to adapt the [Jaeger endpoint](https://github.com/DecisionsDev/odm-docker-kubernetes/blob/monitoring-review/contrib/monitor/opentelemetry/otel-collector.yaml#L22)

  ```bash
 kubectl apply -f otel-collector.yaml